You may owe taxes if you withdraw from your Later account before you reach age 59 1/2 — but it depends on a few factors.

-SEP IRA.
-Simplified Employee Pension (SEP) IRAs—the account for side giggers and other self-employed people—works in much the same way: Any money withdrawn before the minimum distribution age may be subject to regular income tax and a 10-percent penalty.
+Simplified Employee Pension (SEP) IRA plans — the account for side giggers and other self-employed people — works basically the same as a traditional IRA.
+Any money withdrawn before the minimum distribution age may face a 10% penalty as well as regular income tax.

 Qualified Reservist Distributions (QRDs) - These are for military members who were called into active duty from the reserves for over 180 days.